rveda/noark5-web-services/version1/04 - Web services.md

     - object type that this code list applies to
   - **field**
     - field in the object type that this code list applies to
+  - **defaultValue**
+    - default code list value for the specified type and field
+    - **code**
+      - unique identifier of the code list value in the particular code list
+    - **name**
+      - user-friendly name of the code list value
+    - **description**
+      - description of the code list value
+  - **values**
+    - all code list values for the specified type and field
     - **code**
       - unique identifier of the code list value in the particular code list
     - **name**